galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-3-preparebulk/tutorial.md

 # Introduction

-After completing the [MuSiC](https://xuranw.github.io/MuSiC/articles/MuSiC.html {% cite wang2019bulk %} deconvolution tutorial, you are hopefully excited to apply this analysis to data of your choice.
+After completing the [MuSiC deconvolution tutorial](https://xuranw.github.io/MuSiC/articles/MuSiC.html) {% cite wang2019bulk %}, you are hopefully excited to apply this analysis to data of your choice.
 Annoyingly, getting data in the right format is often what prevents us from being able to successfully apply analyses.
 This tutorial is all about reformatting a raw bulk RNA-seq dataset pulled from a public resource (the EMBL-EBI Expression atlas {% cite Moreno2021 %}.
 Let's get started!

 > <agenda-title></agenda-title>
 >